 Do the opposite of the typical middle class: Strive to be completely debt free.
 Work hard.
+Save your income.
 If you buy a house, pay for it as soon as possible.
 If you want or need a car just buy it with cash only.
 Of course, enjoy some of life’s amenities.
 Enjoy life.
 Forget that you need stupid lifestyle stuff like a big car, expensive fashion and so on.

 If you are young and newly wedded, do not compare yourself to other couples.
 Remember it is your life.
 Do not compare yourself with people who need show off expensive status symbols.
 Inferiority complexes are usually the reason why they have to show off.
-If you live more relaxed, this will help you: financially, emotionally as well as relationally.
+If you live more relaxed, this will help you: financially, as well as emotionally.

 If you arrive in the middle of your life and you are healthy, satisfied, wealthy isn’t it a path worth taking.
 Again, if you are 20 years old, do not compare yourself with someone who is 30, 40, 50, 60 years old who chose another way for his life.
 Be on your own journey.
 Do not be distracted by people who might be dissatisfied with their life because they took on more as they could handle.